Generic Name: lopinavir and ritonavir (loe-PIN-a-vir & ri-TOE-na-vir)

 - Diabetes patients - Check blood sugar levels closely.
 Ask your doctor before you change the dose of your diabetes medicine.

-- Lab tests, including cholesterol and triglyceride levels, liver function, and blood glucose levels, may be performed while you use lopinavir/ritonavir.
+- Lab tests may be performed while you use lopinavir/ritonavir.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Caution is advised when using lopinavir/ritonavir in CHILDREN; they may be more sensitive to its effects, especially skin rash.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of taking lopinavir/ritonavir while you are pregnant.
-It is not known if lopinavir/ritonavir is found in breast milk.
-Do not breast-feed while taking lopinavir/ritonavir.
+It is not known if this medicine is found in breast milk.
 Mothers infected with HIV should not breast-feed.
 There is a risk of passing the HIV infection or lopinavir/ritonavir to the baby.

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome: